diptikavathkar/Environmental-website/README.md

 # Environmental-website
-A MERN stack website to create social events and write blogs
+A MERN stack website to create social/environmental events and write blogs

+Features:
+  Users can create their profiles
+  View and Publish blogs categorywise
+  Comment on blogs
+  Announce events